severine-baudry/DE_P4_DataLakes_Spark/README.md

-# Schema for songplay analysis
+# Sparkify Datalake

 This project creates a database of songs and of user activity on the Sparkify streaming app.
 It arranges the raw information in a star-schema database centered on song plays.
+The project is emplemented in Pyspark, so that tables can be extracted on AWS EMR (Elastic Map Reduce) to handle efficiently large databases.

 # Database structure